 CAN YOU DO IT?
-We ask the blood-hounds in human shape who have been hunting down John P. Reed, Jr., who among them can show as good a character before a jury as hedid?
+We ask the blood-hounds in human shape who have been hunting down John P. Reed, Jr., who among them jury as hedid?
 Can Mr. Cessna?
-Can any of the men who counseled Crouse to pursue, insult, and attack the Reeds?
-John P. Reed never stirred up strife among his neighbors; never indulged in drunken brawls; never associated with rowdies; nor did he ever, according to common report, furnish a railroad pass to a reputed strumpet and travel with her to Philadelphia.
-Let his persecutors produce such testimony to their character, as the following, if they can, (we quote from the report of the trial): The following gentlemen were then sworn and

-Reed, Jr., for peace, good order and propriety was always good
+Can any of the men who counseled Crouse to pursue, insult, and attack the Reeds? and John P. Reed never stirred up strife among his neighbors: never indulged in drunken brawls: never associated with rowdies; nor did he ever, according to common report, furnish a railroad pass to a reputed strumpet and travel with her to Philadelphia.
+Let his persecutors produce such testimony to their character, as the following, if they can, (we quote from the report of the trial): The following gentlemen were then sworn and testified that the character of defendant, John P was always good cording to the statement of the latter charge: "The Bedford Gazette murder- old rule of the true barrister, never to is lacking now?
+GAZETTE and the Democratic party. his own tale about it, and boasted on no fun in it for the Abolitionists.
+At "common school."
+Pupils begin Gram- our organization during four years of duped.
+It was proved on the trial of fence did not comprehend it.
+But for Governor led his Democratic com-J. P. Reed, Jr., by eleven witnesses, and whatever inducements operated to bring petitor only 265 votes!
+The "negro suf-NOT MURDERED AT ALL, but was to say that in the trial and during his large majority.
+Last year Lincoln car- has ever been used as a text-book, in poll, thus to be beaten by our own inshot whilst in the act of trying to kill Reed stay in our midst, he deported himself, ried this State by about 10,000.
+Well this country.
+There should not be one action and apathy, when the field was

-John Sill, Peter Dewalt, Esq., Dr F C Reamer, J W Lingenfelter, Esq.
-George Blymyre, Wm Bowles, uel Shuck.
-Samuel Statler Espy M Alsip, Esq Moses A Points, Es Hon Job Mann,
+Capt.
+S S Metzgar, John Sill, Peter Dewalt, Esq.
+Job Shoemaker, Rev F Benedict, or Taliaferr Thomas Jamison,

+Dr F C Reamer,

+J W Lingenfelter, Esq.,

+George Blymyre,

+Wm Bowles,

+Samuel Shuck,

+Samuel Statler,

+J W Dickerson,

+Espy M Alsip, Esq.,

+Moses A Points, Esq.,

+Hon Job Mann,

+H C Reamer,

+Sheriff Aldstadt,

+Wm R King.
+Thomas Jamison C N Hickok